Skip to content

 Computeds

-While you can derive state with plain functions, recalculating expensive operations on every read can create performance bottlenecks.
+While you can derive state with plain functions, recalculating expensive operations on every read is slow.
 Computeds solve this by caching (memoizing) their results and only recomputing when their dependencies actually change.

 A Computed is a reactive node that automatically tracks its dependencies.
 It is lazily evaluated; it won't execute its logic until it is actually read, and it returns a cached result as long as its dependencies remain clean.